 The peroneus longus, brevis and tertius are three muscles located at your ankle.
-They can cause pain in this area, as well as in the foot.
+They can trigger pain in this area, as well as in the foot.

 Especially if they are tense or carry trigger points.